github/docs/data/README.md

 # Data
+# Bitore.sig/tests
+# test'@travis.yml :

+This_Repositorys :content :WORLSFLOW :REQUEST.MD :
-This directory contains data files that are parsed and made available to pages in the `site.data` object.
+contains data files that are parsed and made available to pages in the `site.data` object.

 All YML and Markdown files in this directory are configured to be translated by default.